mggg/GerryChain/docs/user/recom.rst

 bridge node are more likely to be (mostly) preserved in the subtree on either side of the cut.

-In the implementation of :meth:`~gerrychain.tree.biparition_tree` we further bias this choice by deterministically cutting bridge edges first (when possible).
+In the implementation of :meth:`~gerrychain.tree.bipartition_tree` we further bias this choice by deterministically cutting bridge edges first (when possible).
 In the event that multiple types of regions are specified, the surcharges are added together, and edges are selected first by the number of types of regions that they span, and then by the